bandithijo/odoo-docker-compose/README.md

 So, you don't need to use the long docker compose command anymore.

 Just run `make start` to compose up, `make stop` to compose down, `make restart` to compose restart and so on.

+If you want to upgrade single custom module `make upgrade module_name`.

+If you want to upgrade multiple custom modules `make upgrade module_name,module_name,module_name`.

 That's it!